DemolitionStudios/shutter-encoder/README.md

 - Hap 15% faster compared to the original Shutter Encoder
 - Support for fully GPU based format based on GDeflate compression algorithm - dramatically decreases the CPU usage for Hap, and also 20-40% reduced file size (playback is possible only on Unity DX12 at the moment)

+## Supporting Shutter Encoder Hap Edition
-If you find it useful, please consider donating to support further development
+If you find it useful / use for commercial purposes, please consider donating to support further development.
+We appreciate your support

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=N4T235RD3KGE2)